-Have a pow-wow with your family, partner, and all members of your household for a "Getting in Touch With My Swimming Pool Needs and Desires" session.
-Everyone should write down the reasons they do—or don't—want a swimming pool, spa or hot tub.
+Meet with your family, partner, and all household members for a "Getting in Touch With My Swimming Pool Needs and Desires" session.
+Everyone should write down the reasons they do—or don't—want a swimming pool, spa, or hot tub.
 Consider each person's opinion, even the youngest at the table.
 Building a pool will disrupt your lives for many months.

 What Will I Use It For?

-Do you plan on swimming laps?
-Did your doctor recommend a pool or hot tub for thereapeutic reasons?
+Do you love to swim and plan on swimming laps?
+Did your doctor recommend a pool or hot tub for therapeutic reasons?
 Do you have visions of entertaining guests in and around your pool?
 Is it for your children and their friends?
 Determine who in your household will use the pool, and what it will be used for.

 What Type of Pool Do I Want?

-There's a sea of styles out there, some you probably have no idea about.
-All kinds of shapes, sizes and combinations.
-This is one of the fun aspects of the project, it's like going "pool shopping."
-Research books, magazine, the internet, and visit home and garden or pool and patio shows to see a few spas or hot tubs in action and gather brochures.
+There's a sea of styles out there, some you probably have no idea about: all kinds of shapes, sizes, and combinations.
+This is one of the fun aspects of the project; it's like going pool shopping.
+Research books, magazines, online, and visit home and garden or pool and patio shows to see a few spas or hot tubs in action and gather brochures.

 What Size and Shape?

 If you have a sprawling estate—well, lucky you.
-Your biggest considerations are where on your vast property you want to place your swimming pool or spa, along with your horse barn, children's theme park, orchards and vegetable gardens.
+Your biggest considerations are where on your vast property you want to place your swimming pool or spa.

-For those of us with smaller lots, it may take some creativity, special design and compromise to make a swimming pool or spa work for your outdoor space.Continue to 5 of 7 below.
+For those of us with smaller lots, it may take some creativity, special design, and compromise to make a swimming pool or spa work for your outdoor space.Continue to 5 of 10 below.

 Oh yeah—that.
 Pool builders and suppliers always like to say, "There's a pool to fit every budget," which is a positive sales pitch, but a sales pitch nontheless.
-Financing a swimming pool project is like any other home addition, and the funds often come from the same sources: home equity accounts or lines of credit, savings, inheritance, home loans, family, etc. Don't expect to finance it after a trip to Vegas, Atlantic City or your closest casino.
+Financing a swimming pool project is like any other home addition, and the funds often come from the same sources: home equity accounts or lines of credit, savings, inheritance, home loans, family, and the like.
+Don't expect to finance it after a trip to Vegas, Atlantic City, or your closest casino.

 Maintenance: Me or a Pool Pro?

-Ah, maintainance.
-Heaters, chlorine, bromine, pumps, pool vacuums, test kits—the list of chores is endless.
+Ah, maintenance.
+Heaters, chlorine, bromine, pumps, pool cleaners, test kits—the list of chores is endless.
 Are you up for the time commitment and monthly costs of maintaining your pool?
 Can you afford to hire a monthly pool maintenance service to do the dirty work for you?
-Research local rates and get smart about all that's entailed in maintaining a swimming pool, spa or hot tub.
+Research local rates and get smart about all that's entailed in maintaining a swimming pool, spa, or hot tub.

 When or How Soon Do I Want It?

-If you're planning a wedding/pool reception at your house for even six months after start time—don't.
-Be realistic about the time it will take to build or install your pool, and discuss with potential contractors which months will be optimal for construction.
+If you're planning a backyard wedding at your house for even six months after the pool-building start time—don't.
+Be realistic about how long it will take to build or install your pool, and discuss with potential contractors which months will be optimal for construction.